-For one missing tooth, Dr. Sousa can place a fixed dental bridge or a dental implant supported crown.
+For one missing tooth, Dr. Sousa can place a fixed dental bridge or a dental implant-supported crown.
 Both options will successfully replace the tooth and prevent the surrounding teeth from shifting towards the gap.
 However, a dental bridge will require the two teeth on each side of the gap to be reduced to accommodate the bridge.
 A dental implant does not harm any healthy teeth and prevents bone loss in the jaw by replacing the missing tooth root.

 Should I get dentures or dental implants?

 Dr. Sousa recommends denture implants for patients missing most or all of their teeth.
 Denture implants offer more benefits for your oral health and are the next best thing after natural teeth.
-Dentures that are secured with teeth implants come with less eating restrictions, will hold the restoration secure in the mouth preventing slipping, and will preserve the jaw bone.
+Dentures that are secured with teeth implants come with fewer eating restrictions, will hold the restoration secure in the mouth preventing slipping, and will preserve the jaw bone.
 However, not everyone will qualify for implants.
 You must be in good health and have enough jaw bone to support them.

 How do missing teeth affect my overall health?

 There are several ways missing teeth can impact your overall health.
 People with damaged or missing teeth cannot chew certain types of food efficiently and therefore may need to eliminate healthy foods from their diet.
 Missing teeth also create a void in the jaw bone with will cause bone loss over time.
-Missing teeth has also been linked to heart disease, diabetes, stroke and other types of disease.
+Missing teeth have also been linked to heart disease, diabetes, stroke, and other types of disease.